anorexia in cats

 A prolonged inability or unwillingness to eat may be a sign of serious illness in your pet.

-If your pet refuses to eat, watch for any of the following: NOTE The presence of these in conjunction with anorexia, warrants an immediate consultation with your veterinarian, regardless of how long the loss of appetite has been present.
+NOTE: The presence of these in conjunction with anorexia, warrants an immediate consultation with your veterinarian, regardless of how long the loss of appetite has been present.

-Medical causes of appetite loss usually are more serious than psychological causes because they mean that a disease has progressed to the point that the animal is either unwilling or unable to eat.
+Medical causes of appetite loss are usually more serious than psychological causes, because they mean that a disease has progressed to the point that the animal is either unwilling or unable to eat.
 Therefore, the animal’s challenges are twofold: first, to fight the disease itself, and second, to do so without the benefit of nutrients that eating provides.

-Diagnosis In-depth for Anorexia in Cats
+Diagnosis Overview for Anorexia in Cats

 Treatment of anorexia can be specific or supportive.

-Specific treatments: Specific treatments are those that deal with the underlying cause.
+Specific treatments are those that deal with the underlying cause.
 That is, they either slow down or eliminate the problem that caused the anorexia in the first place.

 Of course, specific treatment is ideal because it deals with the loss of appetite at its source by treating the underlying disease.
-However, specific treatment requires an exact diagnosis, meaning that in some cases many tests may need to be performed in order to precisely identify the underlying disease.
+However, specific treatment requires an exact diagnosis, meaning that in some cases many tests may need to be performed to precisely identify the underlying disease.

-Supportive treatments: Supportive treatments are those that help sustain an animal that is debilitated as a result of not eating.
+Supportive treatments are those that help sustain an animal that is debilitated as a result of not eating.
 Supportive treatments do not reverse the problem that led to the loss of appetite.
 They simply help “carry” the animal through the most difficult part of the illness.

 On the other hand, supportive treatments can be given in almost all cases and are most useful in the four following situations:

 Supportive treatment is often simpler than specific treatment, but it also carries the risk of not addressing the underlying problem.
-Commonly used supportive treatments include: